sagemath/grant-europe/README.rst

 - trac & github account if you have them
 - Whatever ideas you may have for the project

-I will add you to the collaborators on this githup project so that you can start editing the information.
-In particular, check and edit the information in the `consortium <consortium.tex>`_ and `target feature
+We will add you to the collaborators on this githup project so that you can start editing the information.
+In particular, check and edit the information in the `consortium <consortium.tex>`_ and `target feature <actions.tex>`_ files.
-<actions.tex>`_ files.

 And again: if anyone feels like taking on / sharing the lead, please!!!